JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 let l'' = tl l' (* Oops this fails!
 As in the div example above need to case on `Ok/Error` *)
 ```

-* Lists are not random access like arrays; if you want to get the nth element, you need to work for it.
+### Recursive Functions on Lists

+For the first homework many of the programs you need to write work on list inputs.
+Recursion is the key here.
+Here is an example: get the nth element of a list.

 ```ocaml
 let rec nth_exn l n =